preames/public-notes/covid-notes.rst

 If that matched our experience, we'd expect to see somewhere around 600-800k deaths here in the US.
 However, even assuming Manaus actually has reached herd immunity, it's important to note the US experience may be much worse.
 Manaus is a fairly young city overall with less than 6% of the population over 60.
 That same number for the US is roughly 20%.
 Given we know the risk on this increases greatly with age, that gives us strong reason to suspect the death rate would be higher here.

 I remain interested in trying to understand such worse case scenarios as I remain very skeptical that we're going to have an effective vaccine any time soon.
-The Russians have been caught manufacturing data on their vaccine and the US vaccine studies are coming under seriously problematic political preassure.
+The Russians have been caught manufacturing data on their vaccine and the US vaccine studies are coming under seriously problematic political pressure.
 I remain skeptical that we're going to have an effective vaccine in wide deployment any time in the next six months, and maybe not for a full year or more.

-If projections above (and similiar ones I've given before based on estimated IFRs) turn out to be right, we're looking at increasing the death rate for the year by ~25%.
-That's bad, but it's also not catestrophic.
+If projections above (and similar ones I've given before based on estimated IFRs) turn out to be right, we're looking at increasing the death rate for the year by ~25%.
+That's bad, but it's also not catastrophic.
 Nearly 3 million people die each and every year.
 Most years, we - as a society - never really notice unless one of those deaths strikes close to home.

 Sept 1, 2020
 ============